Justin-Tan/high-fidelity-generative-compression/assets/USAGE_GUIDE.md

 * Network architectures can be modified by changing the respective files under `src/network`.
 * The entropy model for both latents and hyperlatents can be changed by modifying `src/network/hyperprior`.
 For reference, there is an implementation of a discrete-logistic latent mixture model instead of the default latent mean-scale Gaussian model.
 * The exact compression algorithm used can be replaced with any entropy coder that makes use of indexed probability tables.
+The default is a vectorized rANS coder which encodes overflow values using a variable-length code, but this behaviour is costly.

 ## Notes